Cranbaerry/A.R.E.S/README.md

 Extras:

     -If you enable API in the settings you will have all logged avatars sent to our database, in exchange you will gain access to an entire collection of avatars logged by others!
+    -You will need an API key that can be grabbed via our discord!

 Issues?
 Open an issue in the "Issues" tab, We will do our best to resolve your issue!